 Yes.
-When referring to religions such as Christianity, Judaism, Islam, Buddhism, etc. you should always capitalize the word since religions are proper nouns.
+When referring to religions such as Christianity, Judaism, Hinduism, Islam, Buddhism, etc. you should always capitalize the word since religions are proper nouns.
 Even when referring to specific sects of a religion such as Catholicism, Protestantism, Orthodox Judaism, and Sunni Islam, you capitalize the names since they are adjectives that refer to the proper noun of the religion.

 Do you capitalize holy texts?